millette/sobolid/README.md

 Your app is ready to be deployed!

-Preview with `npm run preview` and visiting http://localhost:5000 (vs port 3000 for dev version).
+Preview with `npm start` and visiting http://localhost:4173 (vs port 3000 for dev version).

 ## Deployment